 - The complainant is responsible for providing evidence of a violation, the Elections Committee will not proceed without reasonable proof a violation occurred or is occurring.

-- The Elections Committee will then evaluate a complaint to determine a violations’ severity, holding a hearing with the respondent and complainant, to determine the consequence(s), within 72 hours of receiving the complaint.
+- The Elections Committee will then evaluate a complaint to determine a violations’ severity, holding a hearing with the respondent and complainant, to determine the consequence(s), within three (3) business days of receiving the complaint.

-- The respondent will receive a description of the alleged violation at least 24 hours prior to the Elections Committee hearing.
+- The respondent will receive a description of the alleged violation at least one (1) business day prior to the Elections Committee hearing.
 This email will provide a clear outline of the complaint and be supported by evidence drawn directly from the Elections Policies and Procedures packet.